 What Is Choking?
 You Might Be Surprised

-In sports, an outcome focus results in choking.
-Many sports fans apply this term loosely without truly understanding it.
-Losing a game does not always, or even often, mean a performer choked.
-Choking occurs when the athlete becomes distracted from the task at hand and thinks about winning or losing while they are competing.
-If a basketball player misses a free throw at the end of a game and his team loses, it’s unlikely he would have choked if he had gone through a complete pre-shot routine, visualized the ball going through the net, and confidently shot.
-If the athlete did take those steps and still missed the free throw, the result is due to a physical error rather than choking.
-And by the way, even the greatest athletes in the world make some physical errors, because human beings are not robots.
+Many people apply this term loosely without true understanding.
+Losing a contest or not performing at our best does not always, or even often, mean we choked.
+Choking occurs when the performer becomes distracted from the task at hand and thinks about the outcome of the performance while they are performing.
+If a basketball player misses a free throw at the end of a game and his team loses, most fans would apply the choking label.
+But if the player performed her normal pre-shot routine, visualized the ball going through the net, removed any thoughts from winning or losing the game, and confidently shot, she did not choke even if she missed the free throw.
+That would be a physical, rather than a psychological, mistake.
+Even the greatest athletes in the world make some physical errors because human beings are not robots.

-However, if the athlete is consumed by thoughts like, “I hope I make this free throw,” “I don’t want to let my team down,” or “If I don’t make this we lose the game,” I’d call that that choking.
-The player choked because he focused on the outcome rather than the process of completing a normal pre-shot routine and shooting the free throw.
+However, if the athlete was consumed by thoughts like, “I hope I make this free throw,” “I don’t want to let my team down,” or “If I don’t make this we lose the game,” that would be choking.
+The focus on the outcome, rather than the process of completing a normal pre-shot routine and shooting the free throw, interfered with the focus on the task at hand in the moment.

 An Outcome Focus Makes It Tempting to Cheat